Keto Chocolate Cake

 - Almond flour.
 Blanched almond flour must be used, as it keeps the cake fluffier in the center.
 Do not use almond meal, as that makes the cake heavy and dense.

-- Cocoa powder.
-Use a good quality cocoa powder and sift it first if there are clumps in it.
-For a richer flavored cake, use dark cocoa powder.
+- Dutch-processed cocoa powder.
+Use a good-quality cocoa powder and sift it first if there are clumps.
+For a richer-flavored cake, use dark cocoa powder.

 - Allulose.
-My preferred keto granulated sweetener because it dissolves exactly like sugar does.
-Erythritol and monk fruit sweetener should work too.
+My preferred keto granulated sweetener is because it dissolves exactly like sugar does.
+Monk fruit sweetener should work too.
+I tested this cake with stevia and didn’t like the bitter aftertaste.

 - Baking powder.
-Gives the cake some rise and leavens it out.
+It gives the cake some rise and leavens it out.

 - Salt.
 Enhances the sweetness of the cake.

 - Eggs.
-Your eggs must be room temperature, to ensure it doesn’t cool the butter down when beating it together.
+Your eggs must be at room temperature to ensure they don’t cool the butter down when beating it together.

 - Vanilla extract.
 A must for any good cake recipe!

-Now, grease two 9-inch cake pans and set aside.
-Evenly distribute the cake batter between the two cake pans and use a spatula to smooth out the top.
+Step 3- Bake.
+Grease two 9-inch cake pans and set aside.
+Evenly distribute the cake batter between the two cake pans, then use a spatula to smooth the tops.
+Bake the cakes for 27-30 minutes or until a toothpick comes out clean.

 Storage instructions

-- To store: Leftover cake can be stored in the refrigerator, covered.
-It will keep well for up to 2 weeks.
+To store: Leftover cake can be stored in the refrigerator, covered.
+It will keep well for up to one week.

-- To freeze: You can freeze keto cake by placing it in a freezer friendly container.
+To freeze: You can freeze the keto cake by placing it in a freezer-friendly container.
 It will store well for up to 6 months.

 Frequently Asked Questions